Table of Contents

 Internal Deodorising: Can Other Supplements Help?

-- Chlorophyll: Found in high amounts in our Matcha Green Tea Powder, chlorophyll is often referred to as an internal deodoriser.
-It can help neutralise odors from the inside out.
+- Chlorophyll: Found in Matcha Green Tea Powder, it helps neutralise odors from the inside out.

-- Fiber: Ensuring you have enough fiber in your diet helps prevent constipation.
-When waste sits in the colon for too long, aromatic compounds can be reabsorbed into the bloodstream and eventually released through the skin.
+- Fiber: Adequate fiber prevents waste from sitting in the colon, where aromatic compounds can be reabsorbed and released through the skin.

 Why Choose Swiss Peak Health for Your Wellness Journey?